Upper eyelid surgery, Lower eyelid surgery

 That is, as soon as you are aware of your eyelids becoming baggy or any of the above conditions become evident, it may be time to take corrective action, in order to ensure optimum results.

-The results of an early eyelid blepharoplasty rejuvenation can be highly successful.
+The results of an early eyelid rejuvenation with a blepharoplasty Melbourne can be highly successful.

 Upper Blepharoplasty – Upper eyelid surgery

-The eyelid blepharoplasty rejuvenation procedure involves the eyelid structure and the surrounding soft tissue only.
+Firstly, eyelid rejuvenation or upper blepharoplasty procedure involves the eyelid structure and the surrounding soft tissue only.

 Lower Blepharoplasty – Lower Eyelid surgery

-Lower eyelid surgery or lower blepharoplasty is generally performed using local anaesthetic and light sedation.
+Lower eyelid surgery or lower blepharoplasty is generally performed using a local anaesthetic and as necessary, light sedation.

-Like the upper blepharoplasty general anaesthetic is not necessary.
-However, for patient comfort, it can be done.
+However, like the upper blepharoplasty general anaesthetic is not necessary.

 The procedure may also be performed from inside the lid, where the incision is made, with no marking on the outer aspect of the lid.
 This is called a “transconjunctival blepharoplasty”, and is often combined with laser resurfacing.

-However, a double eyelid surgery or double blepharoplasty, can also be performed at the same time.
+In addition, double eyelid surgery or double blepharoplasty, upper and lower lids can also be performed at the same time.

 Frequently Asked Questions